Iyer: Rituals

 A second initiation (for the male child in particular) follows when the child crosses the age of seven.
 This is the Upanayana ceremony during which a Brahmana is said to be reborn.
 A three-piece cotton thread is installed around the torso of the child encompassing the whole length of his body from the left shoulder to the right hip.
 The Upanayana ceremony of initiation is solely performed for the members of the dvija or twice-born castes, generally when the individual is between 7 and 16 years of age.
 In ancient times, the Upanayana was often considered as the ritual which marked the commencement of a boy's education, which in those days consisted mostly of the study of the Vedas.
 However, with the Brahmins taking to other vocations than priesthood, this initiation has become more of a symbolic ritual.
 The neophyte was expected to perform the Sandhya Vandanam on a regular basis and utter a prescribed set of prayers, three times a day: dawn, mid-day, and dusk.
 The most sacred and prominent of the prescribed set of prayers is the Gayatri Mantra, which is as sacred to the Hindus as the Six Kalimas to the Muslims and Ahunwar to the Zoroastrians.
 Once a year, Iyers change their sacred thread.
 This ritual is exclusive to South Indian Brahmins and the day is commemorated in Tamil Nadu as Āvani Avittam.

 Other important ceremonies for Iyers include the rites for the deceased.
 All Iyers are cremated according to Vedic rites, usually within a day of the individual's death.
 The death rites include a 13-day ceremony, and regular Tarpanam (performed every month thereafter, on Amavasya day, or New Moon Day), for the ancestors.
 There is also a yearly shrārddha, that must be performed.
 These rituals are expected to be performed only by male descendants of the deceased.
 Married men who perform this ritual must be accompanied by their wives.
 The women are symbolically important in the ritual to give a "consent" to all the proceedings in it.

 Festivals

 Iyers celebrate almost all Hindu festivals like Deepavali, Navratri, Pongal, Vinayaka Chathurthi, Janmaashtami, Tamil New Year, Sivarathri and Karthika Deepam.

-However, the most important festival which is exclusive to Brahmins of South India is the Āvani Avittam festival.
+An important festival, exclusive to Brahmins of South India, is the Āvani Avittam festival.